rakshazi/magecode.xyz/source/_posts/2016-01-04-nginx-letsencrypt-http2.md

     - nginx
     - ssl
     - http2
+use:
+    - posts_categories
 ---

 HTTP/2 and Let's Encrypt free SSL certificates are ready for production now.

 Here I want to describe you, how to use Nginx with Let's Encrypt certificate (with A+ rank on SSLLabs) and HTTP/2 on Ubuntu 14.04.xx